gbeto21/share-places-serverless/README.md

    ```

 ## Repo structure
-This repo contains the backend and the front end repositories.
+This repo contains the backend and the front end repositories, for more detailed info, please check the
+READMEs in each folder.

 ### Backend

-To deploy an application run the following commands:
+To start locally the application run the following commands:

 ```
 cd backend
 npm install
-sls deploy -v
+serverless offline start
 ```

 ### Frontend